trainlink-org/trainlink-api/Documentation/api-calls.rst

     :param state:
         The state to set the funtion to.
 0 is off, 1 is on and -1 (the default state) toggles the function.

+    Changes a function for a cab.
+An example of this is lights and sounds (if a DCC sound decoder is fitted).
+Like the other functions, both the phonetic name and DCC address can be used for the address